apmaries/sandpit-testing/readme.md

    - Needs to update Integration URL
    - Allow user to nominate Division
 1. Notify admins if datatable schema broken / corrupted
-1. Add functionality to show / hide column topics (e.g. metrics, evaluations, survey etc.)
 1. Check if logged in user has permissions below permissions per division listed in table rows
    - Analytics > Agent Conversation Detail OR
    - Analytics > Conversation Detail > View
      get
      /api/v2/authorization/divisionspermitted/paged/me
      Returns which divisions the current user has the given permission in.
+1. Remove field formatting at run time and add to when table is populated
+   - Add format attribute to datatableColumns
+1. Re-jig applicationConfig
+   - Rename datatableColumns

 ## Completed